Accent Reduction Online - Get Rid of Your Accent Now

-Fortunately, our second technique allows us to do just that.
+Fortunately, our second technique aims to do just that.

 The Vowel Extrapolation Technique - Discovering How to Pronounce Any Vowel on the Chart

-The aim of this technique is to discover how to articulate a specific vowel on the chart.
+The aim of this technique is to discover how to articulate a specific vowel.

 It's the exact technique I used to successfully learn how to pronounce the e sound in Latin American Spanish: [e̞].